Get an annual AARP membership for only $9. Offer ends 12/11.

 Celebrating culture

 Many Chinese-speaking senior living communities celebrate Chinese traditions, holidays, and cultural activities.
-This can include playing mahjong, doing tai chi, watching Chinese TV programs, and ringing in the Chinese New Year alongside others who grew up with similar cultural backgrounds.
+It can include playing mahjong, doing tai chi, watching Chinese TV programs, and ringing in the Chinese New Year alongside others who grew up with similar cultural backgrounds.

 Eating familiar cuisine